What You Waiting For (Jeon Somi song)

-"What You Waiting For" is a song released by Korean-Canadian singer Jeon Somi.
+"What You Waiting For" is a song released by South Korean and Canadian singer-songwriter Jeon Somi.
 It was released by The Black Label and Interscope Records on July 22, 2020.

 Background and release

 On July 14, 2020, The Black Label released a promotional poster for the song with the release date on it, confirming that Somi would make a surprise comeback in about a week.
 Then, on July 15, they released the second promotional poster, also unveiling the title of the song "What You Waiting For".
 The following day, a credits poster was unveiled revealing that Somi was involved in the songs's writing and production as well.
 On July 18, the third promotional poster was released.
 On July 22, the song and its music video were released for digital download and streaming.

 Composition

-"What You Waiting For" was written and produced by Jeon Somi alongside Teddy, Danny Chung, R.Tee and 24.
-The final version was fully recorded at The Black Label in Seoul, South Korea on February 2020, five months before the release, on July 22 of the same year.
+"What You Waiting For" was written by Teddy, R.Tee, 24, Jeon Somi, Danny Chung and produced by Teddy, R. Tee, 24 The final version was fully recorded at The Black Label in Seoul, South Korea in February 2020, five months before the release, on July 22 of the same year.
 It is an upbeat R&B, dance-pop, synth-pop, electronica and power-pop track that incorporate elements of trop-house, EDM-pop, moombahton and 2010s house beats.
 The track built around an "emotional" chord progression that contrasts with "the bright" synth sound, which is considered different from somi's previous songs.
 The track "opens with a subtle synth-pop production, bouncing through DIY-vibe electronica and a racing, power-pop chorus as Somi tells an apprehensive lover 'Baby, I’ve been waiting for you all this time!".
 In the lyrics, somi narrates a story about a girl who is waiting for a confession from her crush, where she asks him "a bold question", which is, "What you waiting for?".
-As quoted from an interview, Somi told that there's no specific inspiration for the song.
-But it potentially might be from the wait of the late night tacos and chicken wings.
+In an interview, Somi claimed the song had no specific inspiration, adding that it might have been "the late night tacos and chicken wings" she and her producers had been waiting for.